jyhanna/tensorplane/README.md

 ## Contributing

 Contributions are more than welcome, especially in these early phases of development.
-Email `jonathanyussefhanna(at: gmail).com` for more info.
+Feel free to email `jonathanyussefhanna(at: gmail).com` for more info.

 ## To-do

-Alot
+A lot